This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 The absolute horror of that big flat dish with a disgusting lump of hard cheese surrounded by grease stuck with me for a long time.
 I was so confused about what queso was actually supposed to be.
 We even ASKED how we were supposed to eat it too because chips were breaking and we couldn’t figure it out.

-Of course I’d had melted cheese whiz, melted velveeta, and even a pre-mixed nacho sauce but I’d never reallly set out to HAVE queso until that restaurant.
+Of course, I’d had melted cheese whiz, melted Velveeta, and even a pre-mixed nacho sauce but I’d never really set out to HAVE queso until that restaurant.

 Let me tell you this, that bowl of seized cheese should have been tossed out with the trash.
-It was the most greasy disgusting mess of ruined queso I’ve ever.
+It was the most greasy disgusting mess of ruined queso I’ve ever encountered.

 How to Make Queso

 The trick to making GOOD smooth queso at home is time and patience.
 You can’t rush it.
 You can’t slap it in the microwave and cook it to death.
 If you do that your cheese is going to seize up and get hard and greasy.

 So the thing is that with a little care, you can avoid making terrible queso.
 Slow and gentle keeps you from hitting that nasty stage.

 What Kind of Milk Should I Use for Homemade Queso

 Whenever I’m cooking with milk on the stove I tend to use evaporated milk.
 It doesn’t have that tendency to get overheated and curdle like milk and even cream can do.

 Since we’re already keeping the heat low on the queso you probably don’t have to worry too much but I like to be 100% sure I don’t end of with some weird curdled milk feel in my dishes.
 Evap milk is just smoother and creamier to start with so it’s just about perfect in ANY stovetop dish with milk in it.